remram44/rpaths/doc/index.rst

 Introduction
 ------------

-Python provides a module to manipulate filenames: ``os.path``.
+Python provides a module to manipulate filenames: :mod:`os.path`.
 However, it is very cumbersome to use (not object-oriented) and difficult to use safely (because of the bytes/unicode issue).

 This library provides classes allowing you to perform all the common operations